When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

 Strengthens Brain Function

-Besides promoting bone health and regulating vital calcium levels, researchers have now linked vitamin D with a number of functions throughout the body, including brain function.
+Besides promoting bone health and regulating vital calcium levels, researchers have now linked vitamin D to a number of functions throughout the body, including brain function.
 A study led by David Llewellyn from the University of Cambridge found that cognitive function decreased the lower a person's vitamin D levels were.
 In other studies, researchers have found that sunlight can help stimulate the growth of nerve cells in the part of the brain where we form, organize, and store memories.

 Improves Mood